 Fig 2.
 CIDR insertion.
 Fig 3 Pregnancy diagnosis

-Whole blood sampling was collected from jugular vein in the sterile vacutainer on -10, 0, 7, 8 and 10th day of the protocol for progesterone estimation.
+Whole blood samples were collected from jugular vein in the sterile vacutainer on -10, 0, 7, 8 and 10th day of the protocol for progesterone estimation.
 The collected blood samples were allowed to clot at room temperature and serum was separated by centrifuging at 3000 rpm for 15 min and stored at -20 C. Progesterone concentration was estimated using (Fig 4) Cal biotech progesterone ELISA kit (Catalogue number: PG362S).
 The test was performed according to manufacture assay protocol (Fig 5).
 The whole data was analysed using SPSS ver.
 26.

 Fig 4 Cal biotech ELISA kit